amberstar/State/Docs/Enums.md

 1. Add the key `State.Enum` and the value `YES` to an entity in the user info area of the inspector to specify an entity as an enum.

 2. Add attributes to create cases for the enum.
-The name of the attribute becomes the name of the case.(but will be capitalized)
+The name of the attribute becomes the name of the case.